000rosiu/stupidfetch/README.md

 # stupidfetch
+Very-minimized neoftech but stupid :-)

+# Why it's more stupid than neofetch?
+Because it is!
-Installer (not supported on Arch Linux: bash -c  "$(curl -sLo- https://github.com/awitech/stupidfetch/raw/main/install.sh)"
+Installer (not supported on Arch Linux) :
+# bash -c  "$(curl -sLo- https://github.com/awitech/stupidfetch/raw/main/install.sh)"
+For Arch Linux download a clear package